Rules and Guidelines for Hosting IAU GAs

 MEMORANDUM OF UNDERSTANDING (MOU) BETWEEN THE HOST AND IAU

-Based on the proposals received for hosting an IAU General Assembly , the IAU Executive Committee will select a first and second candidate.
+Based on the proposals received for hosting an IAU General Assembly , the IAU Executive Committee will select a first and second candidate at the GA being held 6 years before the proposed GA.

 DEADLINES FOR GA HOSTING PROPOSALS